Juliusgeo/assorted/README.md

 # assorted
-A bunch of translating things to test out my javascript skillz.
+A bunch of translating things to test out my javascript skills.